17 differences between iPhones and Android smartphones

 Broken iPhone?
 Most of the time, the repair costs are not worth it

-That being said, the lifespan of iPhones is longer than that of similar Android smartphones, thanks to the higher quality of materials, better engineering, and better software support.
-Battery life declines rapidly after 2-3 years of heavy usage, no matter what smartphone you buy.
+The lifespan of iPhones is longer than that of similar Android smartphones, thanks to the higher quality of materials, better engineering, and better software support.
+However, battery life declines rapidly after 2-3 years of heavy usage, no matter what smartphone you buy.
+That being said, some Android manufacturers like Google and Samsung are also coming about and started offering up to seven years of updates for their devices.

 8. Physical storage

-More and more smartphones have moved away from this, but until recently, most Android devices had expandable physical storage. iPhones, on the other hand, come with fixed storage, and if you’re a photo hoarder like me or you enjoy recording videos, you might run into storage space issues down the road.
+Although more smartphones have moved away from this, until recently, most Android devices had expandable physical storage.
+Many entry-level and mid-range Android devices still do.
+On the other hand, all iPhones come with fixed storage, no matter how much they cost, and if you’re a photo hoarder or enjoy recording videos in higher fidelity resolutions, you might run into storage space issues down the road.

 Storage can be expanded on many Android phones, as opposed to iPhones